allancrabelo/KeepContact/README.md

 Start adding contacts and experience fast, distraction-free contact management.

 ## 🚀 Organize Your Contacts Effortlessly with KeepContact

-Eliminate clutter, centralize your contact list, and bring structure to your personal or professional relationships — all through an elegant, fast, and responsive web app.
+Eliminate clutter, centralize your contact list, and bring structure to your personal or professional relationships.
+All through an elegant, fast, and responsive web app.
 ---
 Tech Stack: `JavaScript`, `HTML`, `CSS`.